 Psychiatric Diagnostic Evaluation Results

 John presents with symptoms consistent with generalized anxiety disorder (GAD), including excessive worry, difficulty concentrating, fatigue, and sleep disturbance.
-He does not meet criteria for other mood or psychotic disorders at this time.
+He does not meet the criteria for other mood or psychotic disorders at this time.

 Diagnostic Impression: